 Normally, the funeral must take place in the UK.
 Seek further advice if it is taking place elsewhere in the European Economic Area or in Switzerland.

 You can apply at any point in the six months after your loved one has died.
 If you missed this six month deadline due to disruption caused by the coronavirus pandemic, your application should still be accepted.

-If the burial or cremation takes place in an area in which the person who has died wasn’t living, and as the result the cost of the burial or cremation, including transport costs, are higher than they would otherwise have been, the extra cost won’t be met.
+If the burial or cremation takes place in an area in which the person who has died wasn’t living, and as a result the cost of the burial or cremation, including transport costs, are higher than they would otherwise have been, the the payment won’t cover the extra costs.